-There are many things I have come to learn during four years of living in the United States; avoid drinking the coffee at pretty much all establishments, most Americans will think you are British and the only way to see the country is on an epic road trip.
-That was exactly how we saw incredible Northern Utah.
-Utah is almost two states in itself; the south, known for the red rocks of Mighty Five and the south, well known for its Salt Lake City winters.
+There are many things I have come to learn during four years of living in the United States; avoid drinking the coffee at pretty much all establishments, most Americans will think you are British and the only way to see the country is by hitting the road.
+That was exactly how we saw incredible Northern Utah with an epic Utah road trip.
+Utah is almost two states in itself.
+The south, known for the red rocks of Mighty Five.
+The North, well known for its Salt Lake City winters.
 Let me tell you, those only flying north for their winter sojourns, are missing out.
 Northern Utah is not just a winter paradise as it is commonly known but also an adventure land in summer.
 Head north for fresh air, dry heat, and lush green scenery from Salt Lake City to Ogden, Park City and Bear Lake Utah.

 The first taste of the scenery in Northern Utah will be flying into Salt Lake City.
 You will notice a predominately flat city surrounded by canyons all the way around and a patchwork of wetlands of all different greens connecting to the Great Salt Lake.

 Arriving around lunchtime, make the first stop Temple Square to check out what has been called the Vatican City of the United States.
 Owned by the Church of Jesus Christ of Latter-day Saints, it represents 35-acres of land, boasts the largest ancestry program in the world, the famous Tabernacle Choir and deep history in the city, making it a great way to start a trip in Utah.

 It is accessible through a self-guided tour, but probably more rewarding through a guided tour, which will give you a history lesson along the way.
 The best views are from the administration building, where you can see the whole city including the Capitol Building.